Can Dogs Eat Grapes? NO — Toxic and Potentially Fatal

 Call your veterinarian or ASPCA Animal Poison Control Center (888-426-4435) immediately.
 Note the approximate quantity consumed and when it happened.
 Follow your vet's instructions on whether to induce vomiting.
 If directed to an emergency vet, bring the product packaging if possible.

 Treatment may include induced vomiting, activated charcoal, IV fluid therapy, kidney function monitoring, and in severe cases, dialysis.
-Early treatment significantly improves prognosis.
+Early veterinary guidance matters because decontamination and kidney monitoring are time-sensitive.

 Safe Fruit Alternatives